GLIDE-LLC/docs/nomenclature.md

 - Developer branches will be named as a combination of two words

-- First word will be initials of developer
+- First word will be first name of developer

 - Second word will be date on which he is creating the branch